BiBiServ/instantbibi/README.md

 When you have logged in you can change the BiBiTools properties which defines for example the Docker Hub Organisation that is used for the deployed tools.

+**Note:**

+  * If you are behind a proxy you have to configure maven: https://maven.apache.org/guides/mini/guide-proxies.html

+  * On production systems you should configure the glassfish instance by accessing localhost:8048 (when using portbase 8000) e.g:

+    * -Xmx

+    * -client

 ###### Options

 * -Dbase.dir=<dir> lets you change the default domain directory.
 Default: /tmp/${user.name}

 * -Dspool.dir=<dir> defines the work directory for the installed tools.
 Default: ${base.dir}/spool

-* -Dportbase=<port> sets the portbase for the installation.
+* -Dportbase=<port> sets the portbase for the installation (default:8000).
 Starting from this port base the following 4 ports used:

    * ${portbase} + 80  (http)